knowsuchagency/pynder/README.rst

     user.age # their age
     user.birth_date # their birth_date
     user.ping_time # last online
-    user.distance_km # distane from you
+    user.distance_km # distance from you
     user.common_connections # friends in common
     user.common_interests # likes in common - returns a list of {'name':NAME, 'id':ID}
     user.get_photos(width=WIDTH) # a list of photo URLS with either of these widths ["84","172","320","640"]